 Lavender also grows well when planted alongside sage and rosemary (which both offer similar benefits).
 Ideally, grow lavender in USDA Hardiness Zones: 5-10.

-The bad news of planting roses is they are often sensitive to soil types.
+The bad news about planting roses is they are often sensitive to soil types.
 They prefer a more advanced, fungal soil, rather than the more common bacterial soil.
 This is the primary reason why dandelions grow everywhere and roses do not.

 The good news is that soils can be built up over time, and grow a healthier fungal network to better support rose bushes.
 To accelerate this process, add plenty of quality compost and mulch and avoid tilling.
 Just let the soil do its job.
 If you see mushrooms growing out of your soil, you’re on the right track.

-Many gardeners also get fruiting roses since they have surprisingly great tasting fruit, or hips, and are used in teas and jams.
+Many gardeners also get fruiting roses since they have surprisingly great-tasting fruit, or hips, and are used in teas and jams.
 Fruiting roses are also moderately drought-tolerant, partly due to their “hairs”.